Data Breaches in Healthcare Security Systems: Security Standards in Healthcare

-The healthcare organizations are at constant threat of different cyberattacks, to address all such attacks NIST has developed a Cyber Security Framework (CSF).
-The NIST CSF is a structured framework which is built to perform risk analysis and to detect the emerging threats to the organization.
+Healthcare organizations are at constant threat of different cyberattacks.
+To address all such attacks, NIST has developed a Cybersecurity Framework (CSF).
+The NIST CSF is a structured framework built to perform risk analysis and detect emerging threats to the organization.

-To reduce future breaches, the front-line workers should be able to track the devices that have sensitive data.
-Also, instead of storing the sensitive information in all the devices and giving everyone access, restricting the number of systems that have the sensitive information could result in less potential harm.